 Good readers preview the text first, i.e. look over the whole passage for a moment.
+This helps to make them good and fast readers.

 A. Read the title.
 The first thing to do when previewing is to read the title.
 Titles not only announce the subject, but also make the reader think.